Opendigitalradio/dab-scripts/README.md

 The *encode-XYZ.sh* scripts contain all the logic for failure resilience, and use different players to read the stream.

+*encode-libvlc.sh* is the newest addition: it launches an encoder using the integrated libVLC input that can directly connect to a web-stream.
+There is no DLS support yet.

 *encode-jack.sh* is the best supported script of all these.
 It extracts ICY-Text and launches the mot-encoder to insert DLS and optionally slides.